bmjaron/phase_2_final_project/README.md

 Finally, the linear rainbow test for our model has a p-value that is below 0.05, which means that we reject the null hypothesis in favor of the alternative hypothesis that the model **isn't** linear.

 Although we may be tempted to revert to our baseline model because of the failed linearity assumption, in our notebook we ran countless models that all failed on this assumption.
 Even a logarithmic model failed this assumption.
-As a result, this model, considering that it had the higest adjusted R-squared, is our best performer.
+As a result, this model, considering that it had the highest adjusted R-squared, is our best performer.

 **Interpreation of Model:** A house with no features will have a price of 0 dollars.